kojiromike/magento-retail-order-management/docs/INSTALL.md

     1. Inventory is managed by the order management system.
     1. Available inventory is communicated to storefront using the fulfillment hub.
 1. Order transactions flow as follows:
-    1. Requests to eBay Exchange Platform arrive through a secure gateway.
+    1. Requests to eBay Retail Order Management arrive through a secure gateway.
     1.  eBay interfaces route requests to the appropriate service: order service, inventory service, tax service, address validation service, or payment service.
     1. Orders and inventory updates go to the order management system bidirectionally.
-    1. Ordered items can be processed by the fulfilment hub or by the fulfillment channel you select.
+    1. Ordered items can be processed by the fulfillment hub or by the fulfillment channel you select.

 Note the following: